 Lab of Things

-Lab of Things is a new research platform making it easy to deploy experimental user studies in people’s homes.
+Lab of Things is a research platform making it easy to deploy experimental user studies in people’s homes.
 This is built on top of the HomeOS framework, and can incorporate devices built with .NET Gadgeteer.

-Microsoft .NET Gadgeteer is a new platform for rapid prototyping which also has potential in tertiary and secondary education and for hobbyists.
+Microsoft .NET Gadgeteer is a platform for rapid prototyping which also has potential in tertiary and secondary education and for hobbyists.
 By supporting quick and high-level construction and iteration of the hardware, software and physical form factor aspects of a new device, Gadgeteer aims to make prototyping easy, fast and enjoyable.

 Mobile Device Interaction